fulsstackJS-spring2018/fullstackjsF2018/period-4.md

 I will be in room 1.03 and provide assistence if you miss required parts from period-3

 ## 02-05 - Wednesday
-Cancelled.
+No teacher.
 If you follow the Security Course 26-04 is the replacement day, otherwise just work on the mini-project
 ## 03-05 - Thuersday
-Cancelled.
+No teacher.
 If you follow the Security Course May 1th is the replacement day, otherwise just work on the mini-project

 ## 01-05 - Monday (replacement lesson)